Johnson County will begin Phase 2 vaccinations next week — what you need to know

 Who comes after that in Phase 2?

-Tier 2 is made up of people in “congregate settings,” which include:
+Tier 2 of Phase 2 is made up of people in “congregate settings,” which include:

 - Homeless shelters